 In the above sizes, you can safely delete the sizes you don’t want to keep.
-For example you might keep the thumbnail size image and the full size image because it might be the image used in the tutorial.
+For example you might keep the thumbnail size image and the full size image because these are normally used.
 The other image medium can be safely delete if you don’t intend to use it.
 (Note: In your case you might be using all the images.)

-Step 3 ) The following image Media -> Library, shows you the above two images attached to this post How To Delete Unused Images In WordPress.
-This tells you that the above images should not be deleted because they are attached to this post.
+Step 3 ) The following image Media -> Library, shows you the above two images attached to this post.
+This tells you that the above two images are attached to a post and should not be deleted.

 Note: You should check your site for broken links from time to time.
 Click on the following URL WordPress Broken Links to learn more.